MateuszMasternak/Social-Network/README.md

 > https://docs.python.org/3/tutorial/venv.html.
 * Download all dependencies:
 > python -m pip install -r requirements.txt.
 * From the main directory type in the console:
-> python manage.py makemigrations
 > python manage.py migrate
+> python manage.py runserver
+* You can also create admin acc by:
 > python manage.py createsuperuser&nbsp;&nbsp;# then follow instructions
-> python manage.py runserver
 </br>
 That's it.